Is Body Hair to Scalp Transplant Possible?

-Body hair transplant (BHT) is a refined technique for treating hair loss on the scalp, in which the donor follicles come from the body instead of the scalp itself.
+Body hair transplant to the head/scalp is the latest technique used in hair transplant surgeries if you have a scarcity of donor area.
+Thinking of getting a hair transplant done but lack of donor area?
+Body hair transplant to the head is then one of the best options.
 It is conducted when there is a lack of good scalp donor hair and the body hair is used as a substitute.

 - Individuals with an advanced grade of hair loss with limited scalp donor follicles and having a good beard or torso hair.